 Purdue University's Agricultural Safety and Health Program has been monitoring farm-related fatalities in Indiana for nearly 60 years.
-The earliest identified summary of cases, published in 1966, examined 76 fatalities reported during 1963.2 Purdue's fatality database, though acknowledged as not being comprehensive of all farm-related deaths, provides a unique capacity to explore trends that have occurred over several decades, during which time agricultural production experienced considerable transformation in technology and practices.
+The earliest identified summary of cases, published in 1966, examined 76 fatalities reported during 1963.
+Purdue's fatality database, though acknowledged as not being comprehensive of all farm-related deaths, provides a unique historical perspective to explore trends that have occurred over several decades, during which time agricultural production experienced a considerable reduction in the number of farms and, a transformation in technology and practices.
 Analysis of only recent fatality data, for example, fails to recognize that during the 1940's and early 1950's the leading identifiable cause of death was livestock, primarily horses and bulls.
-These animal-related causes of injury and death largely have been replaced, at a much lower frequency, with tractors and machinery.
-The fatality data continues to show a general downward trend that parallels the decline in the number of farm operations, which has likely contributed more to the reduction in farm-related fatalities than any other single factor.3 The farm-related fatality rate, however, remains one of the highest of all Indiana occupations.
+These animal-related injuries and deaths have largely been replaced, at a much lower frequency, with tractors and machinery.
+The fatality data, as shown in this report, continues to show a general downward trend that parallels the decline in the number of farm operations, which has likely contributed more to the reduction in farm-related fatalities than any other single factor.
+This is in light of the fact that Indiana farmers have become more productive than ever.
+The farm-related fatality rate, however, remains one of the highest of all Indiana occupations.

-Publication of the annual summary is viewed as a tool in keeping the public aware of the fact that our food comes at a cost that is not included in the prices we pay at the grocery store or farmer's market.
+Publication of the annual summary is viewed as a tool in keeping the public aware of the fact that our food comes at a cost of lives, health and well-being of farm families that is not generally included in the prices we pay at the grocery store or farmer's market.

-The 21 documented cases in 2019 is a significant decrease from the 33 fatalities identified in 2018, and reflects the continuing historical trend of a declining number of annual fatalities.
-However, five of the previous six years actually exceeded the 10-year average of 27 fatalities per year.
-Three victims were children 5 years of age or younger, and 11 victims were age 60 and older, including 6 over the age of 70.
-Incidents involving those 60 and older now account for nearly half of all documented cases over the past five years, including 52% in 2019.
-Tractor-related incidents still comprise the largest portion of fatalities, representing as
+The 25 documented cases in 2020 is an increase from the 21 fatalities identified in 2019 but reflects the continuing historical trend of a declining number of annual fatalities.
+However, four of the previous six years actually exceeded the 10-year average of 27.2 fatalities per year.
+Two victims were under the age of 21, and 14 victims were age 60 and older, including 6 over the age of 70.
+Incidents involving those 60 and older now account for nearly half of all documented cases over the past five years, including 52% in 2020.
+Tractor-related incidents still comprise the largest portion of fatalities, representing as many as 75% of all documented

-1 Appreciation is extended to Executive Director Stacy Wart, BLS Coordinator Joseph Black, and Survey Assistants Richard Clark and Rhapsody Owens with the Indiana Department of Labor Quality Metrics & Statistics Division for contributing to this report.
+&lt;sup>1 Appreciation is extended to Executive Director Stacy Wart, BLS Coordinator Joseph Black, and Survey Assistants Richard Clark and Rhapsody Owens with the Indiana Department of Labor Quality Metrics & Statistics Division for contributing to this report.

-2 Mitchell, Bailey W. (1966) Indiana Farm Accident Report 1963-1965.
+Mitchell, Bailey W. (1966) Indiana Farm Accident Report 1963-1965.
 Purdue University, West Lafayette, IN.